 COVID-19 Vaccine Information

 Please note: COVID-19 vaccine appointments are available at this time.
-We expect these appointments to fill quickly.

 COVID-19 Vaccine Equity Efforts

 The COVID-19 pandemic is exposing persistent health inequities for communities of color and Indigenous communities and is exacerbating Minnesota’s racial disparities.
 Learn more about our efforts to make vaccinations accessible, affordable, and available within a trusted space with appropriate language and cultural considerations.